-GDP Annual Growth Rate in Croatia is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Croatia to stand at 2.90 in 12 months time.
-In the long-term, the Croatia GDP Annual Growth Rate is projected to trend around 2.60 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Croatia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Croatia GDP Annual Growth Rate is projected to trend around 4.50 percent in 2023 and 3.60 percent in 2024, according to our econometric models.